 Playa de los Muertos – Puerto Vallarta, Mexico

 This is the main gay beach in Puerto Vallarta.
 The most popular place to relax or party during the day is definitely Mantamar Beach Club.
 With an infinity pool and DJ’s throughout the day, it’s the go-to day drinking place.
 If you want to skip paying the entrance, you can simply bring your towel and hang out on the beach nearby.
-There are a few gay hotels and cafes (Almar, Blue Chairs, Ritmos) located right in this area so the crowd is mostly gay.
+There are a few gay hotels and cafes (Almar, Blue Chairs, Ritmos) located near Playa de los Muertos, so the crowd is mostly gay.

 Kiosk Number 7 – Maspalomas, Spain